microsoft/hlsl-specs/proposals/0006-reference-types.md

 space can be loaded and stored to an object through a reference in another address space.

+References declared without an address space annotation will be references to the default address space (0), which corresponds to thread-local addresses.
+References to any other address space will need explicit annotation.

 ### Expanded Operator Overloading

 Along with the introduction of references we can expand operator overloading to